dalton-wright033/PIO_Bot_v2/README.md

 - Use this video to learn how to set up Ollama locally: https://youtu.be/UtSSMs6ObqY?si=RlXsm0IgpK5QPpZY

-- I used gemma2:9b for mine as which is an older version of Gemma, but still fantastic for this use case.
+- I used gemma4:31b-cloud for mine.
+I tried using Gemma2, which is an older version of Gemma, and is still fantastic for this use case, but I found it not as verbose as the Gemma4 model.
+Depending on the hardware you're using or the amount of context you want given (which can also be adjusted with manual configuration), choose the model to your liking.

 - A LLm of your choice will need to be downloaded after Ollama installation using ```ollama run [LLM_Model]```.